Posted by IKO Community Management on June 21, 2019 at 9:00 AM

 Solution 2: If you receive complaints about unfair HOA elections, understand resident rights as outlined in your community’s governing documents.
 For example, according to Educational Community for Homeowners, California residents of homeowners associations receive the following rights:

-- Homeowners deserve a reasonable opportunity to vote in important elections or to appoint another to vote on their behalf.
+- Homeowners deserve a reasonable opportunity to vote in important elections or to appoint another to vote on their behalf (i.e. a proxy).

 - Homeowners deserve to be informed of their voting eligibility if they do not qualify to vote per the governing documents before a vote is held.

 Many states have similar rights.
-Before an HOA election, notify every resident, and send a reminder notice to residents who can’t vote due to outstanding fees or other unfavorable circumstances.
+Before an HOA election, notify every resident, and provide a reminder notice to residents who can’t vote due to outstanding fees or other unfavorable circumstances.
+A simple statement in the meeting mailer about the factors that can negate an owner’s ability to vote also goes a long way in preventing an issue at the meeting itself.

 Also, ensure that your board is transparent.
-Correct unfactual statements from candidates, but avoid giving opinions.
+Correct inaccurate statements, but avoid giving opinions.
 Check out HOA Leader’s rules for appointing members to the board of directors for more information.

 Problem 3: If a board member hurls insults at a resident or excessively contacts them about a minor matter, it's considered harassment.
 When a resident sends an HOA complaint about harassment, it shouldn’t be taken lightly.